Melykuti/COVID-19/global.md

 I compute the number of currently infectious people as the number of total confirmed cases minus the number of deaths minus the number of recovered patients for all days where there is data:

 `no. of currently infected = no. of cases - no. of deaths - no. of recovered.`

+It has to be said that the number of recoveries is the least reliable time series for each country.
+For some, it is clearly so inaccurate that I had to omit the country from this analysis.

 (On 24 March 2020, I reported the total number of confirmed cases for each country because the number of recoveries was not included in the JHU CSSE dataset.)